maxres-fr/docs/content/docs/guides/continuous-delivery/teamcity.md

 ### Restoring NPM Dependencies

-The next build step we are going to create is to restore the NPM dependencies required to deploy our application.
+The next build step is to restore the NPM dependencies required to deploy our application.
 Let's create a new `Command Line` build runner and create the build step as follows

 ![Restore Dependencies](/images/docs/reference/teamcity/restore-dependencies.png)